 In this example, the cybercriminals were creating fake accounts on Mint and then feeding them stolen credentials.
 The financial management service, in turn, was using these credentials provided by the fraudster against the issuer’s interface to open the banking account of the – supposedly – legitimate customer.
 Instead of an account takeover, what the issuers saw from their end was traffic coming from a known source, Mint, and let it continue.
 Why wouldn’t they?

-Our behavioral biometrics layer saw right through that.
+Our behavioral analytics and passive biometrics layer saw right through that.
 Our solution saw that an account was getting an abnormal number of failed logins coming from new IPs and devices.
 It also saw that there was an unusual amount of traffic coming from Mint, as well as a sudden spike on Android devices attempting to access the environment.
 Even more obvious was that NuData saw a similar pattern repeating across different accounts, all from Mint.
 The suspicious signs start to add up: an unusual number of new Mint accounts, added bank accounts, attempted logins, failed logins, and same operating systems, all of which were continually repeating.
 Something is wrong here.

 No Attack is an Island